The Honorary Consul: Plot summary

 Two of Plarr's friends from his Paraguayan Jesuit schooldays turn up at his surgery.
 One is Leon Rivas, a married priest, now defrocked, the other Aquino, a failed lawyer.
 They tell Plarr his father is alive and in a jail in Paraguay, and that they have a plot for which a doctor's assistance is needed to kidnap the US Ambassador on his trip to Corrientes to see ruins.
 They intend to ransom the ambassador for the release of political prisoners in Paraguay, including Plarr's father.
 However, they are incompetent and mistakenly kidnap Fortnum instead.
 Meanwhile, Colonel Perez of the Federal Police questions Plarr on the kidnapping.

 Rivas and Aquino take Plarr to a squalid hut in a shanty town while bargaining with the authorities.
 Plarr has been taken to the hut to treat Fortnum, who has been shot in the leg while attempting to escape, lies drinking whisky.
 Fortnum spends much of his time, as he faces up to his impending death, sentimentalizing about Clara and remembering the fearsome figure of his father.
 He overhears Plarr confessing his adultery with Clara and that the child is Plarr's.
 Army paratroopers surround the hut while the failed priest, Rivas, conducts a makeshift mass inside with the rain coming down.
 When the police deadline is about to expire, Plarr goes out to talk with them, with Leon shooting him in his leg.
 The paratroopers shoot Plarr, Leon and Aquino dead, with Plarr's death blamed on the kidnappers.
 The surviving kidnappers and Rivas's wife are captured, and Fortnum restored to Clara.

 Plarr's mother, once a beauty and now bloated, along with some of his previous mistresses, attends his funeral.
 Saavedra reads a homily.
-The UK embassy then relieves Fortnum of his consulship and tell him he will be appointed an OBE in the next UK honours.
+The British Embassy then relieves Fortnum of his consulship and tell him he will be appointed an OBE in the next honours list.
 In the last scene, Fortnum and Clara reconcile and name the child Eduardo, after Plarr.